A comprehensive guide for maintaining hydration

 7. Stay Cool and Avoid Overexertion

-You must remain in areas with lower temperatures while preventing yourself from taking exhausting exercises which would lead to heavy sweating.
+You must remain in areas with lower temperatures while preventing yourself from taking exhausting exercises, which would lead to heavy sweating.
 It is advisable to exercise following sunset (Iftar) to quickly replenish hydration levels.

 FAQs About Hydration During Ramadan

 People should drink water to stay hydrated because it stands as the most effective fluid choice.
-During fasting hours natural fruit juices together with coconut water and herbal teas remain acceptable in measured portions.
-Sugary drinks and sodas together with caffeinated beverages enhance dehydration yet you must refrain from consuming them.
+During fasting hours, natural fruit juices, together with coconut water and herbal teas, remain acceptable in measured portions.
+Sugary drinks and sodas, together with caffeinated beverages, enhance dehydration, yet you must refrain from consuming them.

 The main dehydration indications consist of orange-tinged urine with dry mouth as well as extreme fatigue and feeling lightheaded or experiencing headaches.
-Seeking immediate medical help is essential if you experience rapid heartbeat or confusion along with your dehydration symptoms during fasting.
+Seeking immediate medical help is essential if you experience a rapid heartbeat or confusion along with your dehydration symptoms during fasting.

 Highlight the Importance of Hydration with your Family